Project-Ampact/project-insert-name-here/doc/sprint0/done.md

 For a user story to be considered complete it must:
-* Fulfill all of the criteria of satisfaction provided
+* Fulfill all of the criteria of satisfaction provided by PB.md
 * Pass all unit tests supplied
 * Pass all integration tests